isomerpages/ura-mbsc2020/_build-a-dream/6-Projection-Show-Schedules.md

 # Schedule for Build a Dream Light Projection Shows

+## Click <a href="https://www.giving.sg/mbsc-build-a-dream">here</a> to find out how you can do your part for the community

 <table class="table-v">

 <table style="width:100%">
-Click <a href="https://www.giving.sg/mbsc-build-a-dream">here</a>to find out how you can do your part for the community

 <tr>
     <td>
      <font color="orangered"><b>The Fullerton Hotel Singapore</b></font>